h0p3zZ/BScThesis/Notes/2_Notes.md

 # Notes from meeting
-Remove timeWindow (don't give the solver a notion of days) -> Replace by timeslots (frontend handles)
+Remove `timeWindow` (don't give the solver a notion of days) → Replace by timeslots (frontend handles)

 prefered timeslots can be just the previous timeslots but with weights/benefits